-Skill Level: Packages of tennis balls have different labels based on degree of experience and use case.
-Usually beginners pick recreational level balls.
+Skill Level: Packages of tennis balls have different labels based on the degree of experience and use case.
+Usually, beginners pick recreational level balls.

 - Recreational level: Recreational level balls are best for beginners, for use in tennis machines or for day to day practice.

 - Championship level: Championship level balls are pricier and ordinarily used for league matches.